Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/mint-a-new-position.md

 - By using `TickMath.MIN_TICK` and `TickMath.MAX_TICK`, we are providing liquidity across the whole range of the pool.
 In production you may want to specify a more concentrated position.

 - We set `amount0Min` and `amount1Min` to zero for the example - but this would be a vulnerability in production.
 A function calling `mint` with no slippage protection would be vulnerable to a frontrunning attack designed to execute the `mint` call at an inaccurate price.
 - For a more secure practice the developer would need to implement a slippage estimation process.

-- Note that this function will fail if the pool has not already been created.
+- Note that this function will not initialize a pool where one does not yet exist.

 ```solidity
         // Approve the position manager